Universal communication part I: modulo additive channels: The redundancy of the universal system

 Note that the system attaining the upper bound of Theorem~\ref{theorem:mod_additive_redundancy} yields a stronger type of universality than claimed in Theorem~\ref{theorem:adaptive_rho}, because for each value of $n$, the overheads are uniformly bounded for any noise sequence $\vr z$, whereas previously, while the overheads are guaranteed to tend to zero asymptotically with $n$, this convergence is not necessarily uniform with respect to $\vr z$.

-It is interesting to note that, while in the previous results presented, the IFB system is used merely as a converse, in the proof for the lower bound $\Delta_{-}$ it is required to devise a specific IFB system.
+Unlike other results in this \selector{paper}{part} where the IFB system is used merely as a converse, in the proof for the lower bound $\Delta_{-}$, it is required to devise a specific IFB system.
 Here, the simplicity of the IFB system, which makes the other results intuitive and simple to derive, complicates the proof.
 The collapsed channel capacity, which upper bounds the IFB system rate, is usually not achievable by a finite block encoder, and a specific channel has to be devised in order for the IFB system to operate provably better than any universal system.
-It seems that richer classes of reference systems (e.g. systems using feedback as considered in \cite{MisraPorosityISIT12}) may result in simpler and tighter lower bounds.
+It seems that richer classes of reference systems, e.g. systems using feedback as considered in \cite{MisraPorosityISIT12}, may result in simpler and tighter lower bounds.